 The Lean Startup focuses on what sets the remaining 10% apart and will hopefully change the way you view building a business: Finding out your customers’ real desires, testing, adapting, and adjusting your business to them so you can stay competitive and become more successful.

 2 books to help you with acquiring the skills

 100 days of growth is practically a Growth Hacking playbook and might as well be the first book you need once you are in the stage of actually hacking that growth.
 It contains 100 Growth Hacking strategies the authors successfully implemented in their clients’ companies, goes into detail regarding the tools used and where to find even further information while cutting the filler and going straight to the point.

 (And yes, the tips even have cool, kind of goofy names.)

-Losing focus is a huge problem pretty much everybody faces often enough, but it should not happen during your business endeavours – that stuff is important.
+Losing focus is a huge problem pretty much everybody faces often enough, but it should not happen during your business endeavors – that stuff is important.

-By teaching you to constantly analyse, measure and adjust to data, Lean analytics tries to get you to cut out topics and metrics that are momentarily superfluous, focus on the one metric that truly matters and notice when it’s time to switch focus.
+By teaching you to constantly analyze, measure, and adjust to data, Lean analytics tries to get you to cut out topics and metrics that are momentarily superfluous, focus on the one metric that truly matters and notice when it’s time to switch focus.

 Books you technically don’t need to read, but are definitely worth checking out

 Don’t make business plans, ignore your competition, you don’t even need an office!